OHDSI/TheBookOfOhdsi/SuggestedAnswers.md

 - New users of diclofenac
 - Ages 16 or older
-- With at least 365 days of continous observation prior to exposure
+- With at least 365 days of continuous observation prior to exposure

 When done, the cohort entry event section should look like Figure \@ref(fig:cohortsAtlasInitialEvents).